domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Another day, more B.S.--another challenge.
 Great.
 Now you know what to expect--embrace it!

 Focus on doing your job & doing it well.
 You're getting paid for a reason.
 At the same time, don't allow employment to rob you of your entire (one) life (just the majority of the waking part of it!).
+Gotta make a living somehow someway.

 Less fussin', mo' tussin.
 (The best "tussin" is culture; even better is "deep culture" - culture you must dig deep to find.)